 Fungi have been used for centuries for food and beverage processing.
-In recent years, a better understanding of science and advancement in medical technology has shone a spotlight on their potential of being used as antibiotics to overcome the well-known deficits of the current antibiotics in use.
-However, it should not be forgotten that fungi are also responsible for causing a myriad of human infections.
-There is well-documented evidence of an increase in the number of cases for community-acquired fungal infections over the last decade.
+In recent years, a better understanding of science and advancement in medical technology has shone a spotlight on their potential for being used as antibiotics to overcome the well-known deficits of the current antibiotics in use.
+However, it should not be forgotten that fungi are also responsible for causing a myriad of infectious diseases.
+There is well-documented evidence of an increase in the number of cases for community-acquired fungal infections over the past decade.

-Also, a rise in the number of immunodeficiency-related cases, antibiotic resistance development, and limited therapeutic options have made the search for alternatives a serious concern, and one which the research world is currently heavily involved with.
-There is a need for the new antifungals being formulated currently to be less toxic for the host, and it is also vital for them to have broader or targeted antimicrobial spectra, and have very little chances for triggering resistance in the long run.
+Furthermore, a rise in the number of immunodeficiency-related cases, antibiotic resistance development, and limited therapeutic options, have made the search for alternatives a serious concern, and one which the research world is currently heavily involved.
+There is a need for the new antifungals being formulated, currently to be less toxic for the host, and it is also vital for them to have broader or targeted antimicrobial spectra, and have very little chances for triggering resistance in the long run.

 With such criteria in mind, a lot of focus has been turned towards antimicrobial peptides that exhibit antifungal properties.
-These peptides are currently being viewed as powerful and potential candidates because of their high efficacy as well as high selectivity.
-In this piece, we will be giving an overview of the classification as well as the bioactivity of both natural and synthetic antifungal peptides, including their modes of actions as well as the specific advantages they have over the current drugs being used as antifungal therapies.
+These peptides are currently being viewed as powerful potential candidates because of their high efficacy, as well as high selectivity.
+In this piece, we will be providing an overview of the classification, as well as the bioactivity of both natural and synthetic antifungal peptides, including their modes of action, as well as the specific advantages they have over the current drugs being used, as antifungal therapies.

-Currently, it is estimated that there are about 1,133 peptides that possess antifungal properties – this is according to the information given by Antimicrobial Peptide Database (APD).
-Below is a classification of antifungal peptides based on their structure or mode of operation.
+Currently, it is estimated that there are about 1,133 peptides that possess antifungal properties – this is according to the information availed by Antimicrobial Peptide Database (APD).
+Below is a classification of antifungal peptides, based on their structure or mode of operation.
 However, the most acceptable classification is usually based on whether they are natural, synthetic, or semisynthetic.

 Natural Antifungal Peptides

-In most cases, natural antifungal peptides usually have alpha-helix structure, beta-hairpin, or sheet or a blend between alpha/beta-sheet structures whenever they interact with the membranes.
-Some of the natural antifungal peptides are rich in certain amino acids, making them be classified as glycine-rich arginine-rich, tryptophan-rich, histidine-rich and proline-rich amino acids.
+In most cases, natural antifungal peptides usually have an alpha-helix structure, beta-hairpin (or sheet), or a blend between alpha/beta-sheet structures whenever they interact with the membranes.
+Some of the natural antifungal peptides are rich in certain amino acids, causing them to be classified as glycine-rich arginine-rich, tryptophan-rich, histidine-rich, and proline-rich amino acids.
 However, the actual structure of most of the antifungal peptides is yet to be fully determined.

-Structure-activity relationship (SAR) are vital factors of considerations in the design and development of synthetic peptides.
-There are lots of biophysical properties that can be used in the determination of antifungal activities , with the common ones being the peptide length , the secondary structure, amphipathicity, hydrophobicity, net charge, and stereospecificity among others.
+Structure-activity relationships (SAR) are vital factors of considerations in the design and development of synthetic peptides.
+There are lots of biophysical properties that can be used in the determination of antifungal activities, with the common ones being the peptide length, the secondary structure, amphipathicity, hydrophobicity, net charge, and stereospecificity among others.
 Some of these characteristics are interdependent on each other, while others are completely independent.

 It should be noted, however, that most of the antifungal peptides are non-stereospecific and in a similar manner, we don’t have any dominant conformations among the antifungal peptides.
 Consequently, the main differentiating factors among the peptides originate from the variations of the sequences in both primary and secondary structures.

-To go around these hurdles, short microbial peptides with no more than amino ten amino acids are coming out as potential alternatives because they are more stable and they have low toxicity.
-In general, short antimicrobial peptides comprises of simple amino acids and it is easy to synthesize and modify them chemically which brings a lot of control over toxicity, half-life, specificity, and stability.
+To go around these hurdles, short microbial peptides with no more than amino ten amino acids are coming out as potential alternatives, because they are more stable and they have low toxicity.
+In general, short antimicrobial peptides comprise simple amino acids, and it is easy to synthesize and modify them chemically, which brings a lot of control over toxicity, half-life, specificity, and stability.
 They have also been found to be less immunogenic.

 Peptides with antifungal properties have a very broad range of antimicrobial spectrum including viruses, fungi, and bacteria.
 Below is a brief look at the hypothetical mechanisms of how antifungal peptides operate when fighting fungal pathogens.